linoskoczek/AgentsUDP/README.md

 An Agent will start and will immediately send broadcast message to receive counter values of other Agents.
 It will repeat it every **timeToWaitBetweenSync** second(s).
 An Agent calculates the average of received counter values including it's own and then sets his clock to this calculated average.

-_Please notice, that an Agent will send the clock value to itself and it's a conscious approach, because the delay of the clocks (due to it's transporting in the network) should be almost same for all Agents.
-I believe that this approach is very good for small, local networks._

 An Agent can receive few types of messages:
 - **CLK** - request to send back it's clock received using broadcasting by another agent
 - **GCL** - request to send back it's clock received from Controller